timfarkas/LangDoc/README.md

 ![Logo](Logo.png)

-Note: LangDoc is not under active maintenance at the moment.
-Contact mail [AT] timfarkas.com if you are interested in continuing development.
 # LangDoc

 LangDoc (LangDoc.AI) is an accessible open-source symptom checker and anamnesis tool that can interview patients about their symptoms in natural language via a simple chat interface - in all prominent languages.